How Long Should Water Heaters Last?

 If you find that you get random spouts of hot water followed quickly by cold water, or if in general you find that you get less hot water than you’re used to, it’s a sign that you need to replace your water heater.

-If you have a conventional water heater with a storage tank that’s more than 10 years old, you might want to consider replacing it before you have a problem.
+If you have a conventional water heater with a storage tank that’s more than 10 years old, you might want to consider a SLC water heater replacement before you have a problem.
 Not sure how old your water heater is?
 Check the serial number.
 The first two digits typically indicate the year the unit was manufactured.
 Date codes may vary slightly, so double check the manufacturer’s website to make sure.

-If you want a water heater replacement or you want us to evaluate the function of your current heater, call us at Neerings today!
+If you need water heater repair in SLC, or want a water heater replacement or you want us to evaluate the function of your current heater, call us at Neerings today!
 We’ll help you get the perfect new water heater for your home, and help you with any other plumbing services you might need, too!